List of Dawson's Creek episodes: Season 1 (1998)

-"No. in series" refers to the episode's number in the overall series; "No. in season" refers to the episode's number in this particular season.
+"No. overall" refers to the episode's number in the overall series; "No. in season" refers to the episode's number in this particular season.
 The first season, 13 episodes, ran from January 20, 1998, to May 19, 1998.
 The episodes were shot in 1997, before the series premiered.
 The first season takes place during what is approximately the first three months of the characters' sophomore year.